cea-hpc/modules/doc/source/module.rst

  Include hidden modules in search performed with :subcmd:`avail`, :subcmd:`aliases`, :subcmd:`search` or :subcmd:`whatis` sub-commands.
- Hard-hidden and forbidden modules are not affected by this option.
+ Hard-hidden modules are not affected by this option.

  .. only:: html